indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Configuration Parameters

 SRS is configured by setting libsrs2 parameters.
 To configure SRS in IndiMail you need to at the least configure the control files <u>srs_domain</u> and <u>srs_secrets</u>.
 The various SRS control files are given in the table below.
 Each control file controls SRS parameter of the same name as the control file. e.g. The control file <u>srs_domain</u> controls the libsrs2 parameter <b>srs_domain</b>.
-Each control filename can be overriden by corresponding environment variable with capital letters. e.g. The environment variable <b>SRS_DOMAIN</b> overrides the the control file <u>srs_domain</u>.
+Each control filename can be overridden by corresponding environment variable with capital letters. e.g. The environment variable **SRS_DOMAIN** overrides the the control file <u>srs_domain</u>.

 To support SRS, an MTA needs to do two kind of operations, and needs programs that can do one of the two operations.
 The SRS operation and the programs from the indimail-mta suite, that support that operation are listed below